 Most of Lighthouse takes place in an alternate universe where civilization has barely started recovering from a technology-driven apocalypse.
 The de facto saviors of this desolate, eroded world are the Priests, a group dedicated to building a sustainable future.
 Liryl joined the Priests at a young age as a storyteller.
 She learns the history of the old world and saves it for future generations, either retelling it orally or committing it to a digital medium.

-Liryl is also handicapped.
+Liryl is also disabled.
 She alludes to an “accident” in which she lost both her legs and nearly died; the Priests fashioned her a mobility chair that controls her essential body functions – breathing, circulation, and so forth.
 This didn’t impair her duty to “tell stories,” and she developed a familial relationship with the Priests.
 In an endearing detail, they would bring her colorful gems and shells, and she would make trinkets from them.

 When you visit the Temple of the Ancient Machines, Liryl is not doing well.
 The Priests have been dead for some time.
 Technology has slowly decayed in their years of absence, with Liryl’s life support in notably bad shape.
 Her speech is exceptionally strained and filled with electrical glitches.
 The device will likely fail sometime soon.
 She cannot leave the temple, and her spirit is ailing.
 She is alone and suffering, her only confidants have died, and her helplessness leaves her vulnerable to the wrath of the Dark Being.
 “No pretty stones for Liryl,” she stammers.
 “Nothing but tears.”